Thomas Henry Moray

 In 1944 Moray was paid $25 a day by the rural electrification administration to perfect his system of drawing electrical energy out of the atmosphere.
 He claimed his invention produced electricity with no exterior input of energy.
 The primary component of the device was a non-heated vacuum tube.
 At the time most vacuum tubes had heaters built inside.
 The patent office refused to grant his patent, initially, because they claimed that any vacuum tube without a heater would not work.
 He was never granted a patent for his power supply device.
-He did have other inventions and was able to obtain a patent application for one of those, the Electrotherapeutic device.
+He did have other inventions and was able to obtain a patent for one of those, the Electrotherapeutic device.